reslp/LFS-cazy-comparative/README.md

 **IMPORTANT: If you compare these commands to how phylociraptor is currently run you may notice a few differences.
 This is because phylociraptor has been greatly enhanced since it was used for the LFS-cazy study.
 You may also want to try using a more recent version.
 The results should be the same.**

-After you finsihed running step 7 we have recreated the phylogenomic results presented in the LFS-cazy paper.
+After you finished running step 7 you have recreated the phylogenomic results presented in the LFS-cazy paper.

 ### Part 2 - Genome annotation